8go/matrix-commander/README.md

                         If you have chosen 'off', synchronization will be skipped entirely before the 'send' which will improve performance.
-  --output OUTPUT       This option decides on how the output is presented.
+  --output OUTPUT_TYPE  This option decides on how the output is presented.
                         Currently offered choices are: 'text', 'json', 'json- max', and 'json-spec'.
 Provide one of these choices.
                         The default is 'text'.
 If you want to use the default,